whilu/EUIProgressBar/README.md

 * `whilu:strokecolor` (the ring color)
 * `whilu:fillcolor` (the arc color)
-* `whilu:interpolator` (the type of `, now you can use accelerate,the other interpolator(decelerate, linear, acceleratedecelerate) will soon added)
+* `whilu:interpolator` (the type of interpolator, now you can use accelerate,the other interpolator(decelerate, linear, acceleratedecelerate) will soon added)

 #####  CustomProgressBar